 What is PCP?

-PCP is a Personal Contract Purchase is a type of finance based on a partial amount of the car usually the price of the car less the deposit and Guaranteed Minimum Future Value GMFV or Balloon.
+PCP stands for Personal Contract Purchase, it is a type of finance based on a partial amount of the car usually the price of the car less the deposit and Guaranteed Minimum Future Value GMFV or Balloon.
 This way of financing a car brings your loan payments down compared to traditional finance agreements and gives you the benefits of both leasing and HP in one finance package.

 Who owns the car?